 American expats and Green Card holders benefit from additional flexibility with extended tax-filing deadlines:

-- First Extension: The automatic extension for expats extends the filing deadline to June 17, 2024.
-This extension is applied automatically, requiring no additional forms.
+- Two-Month Extension: An automatic extension for expats (defined as those who live abroad on April 15th) extends the filing deadline to June 17, 2025.
+This extension is applied automatically, requiring no additional forms or requests beyond a statement on your tax return.

 Understanding Tax Payment Due Dates